^

 • Low blood pressure, general weakness, nausea, conjunctivitis.

-Medicines for allergy to soy sauce:
+Medicines for soy sauce allergy:

 You are reporting a typo in the following text: